bocharoviliyav/bocharoviliyav.github.io/about.markdown

 Hi all!
 My name is Ilia Bocharov.

-I'm a fullstack developer.
+I'm a full-stack developer.
-My main programming language is Java, I've been writing code on Java since 2015.
+My main programming language is Java.
+I've been writing code on Java since 2015.
-In 2018, I started to write on Typescript, and I'm very excited with it.
+In 2018, I started to write on Typescript, and I'm very excited about it.
 I'm currently learning Rust and improving my Java skills.
+I've about three years of work with containerized applications.
+At the start, I've to use OpenShift + Jenkins + Docker + Java 8/11 or Angular 7/8.
+Now I work with Kubernetes + Gitlab + Docker + Java 8.
+I've experienced with Grafana, Prometheus, ELK stack, Jenkins, Nexus, Nginx.
-I want to share part of my experience here.
+I will share part of my knowledge here.